 API Quickstart

-The fastest path for engineering teams automating drio through the management API.
+The fastest path for engineering teams automating drio through the supported v3 management API.

 This page is for developers and technical reviewers.
-Use the API when you want to automate the same lifecycle that happens in the dashboard: create an app, inspect its configuration, and publish it.
+Use the API when you want to automate the same lifecycle that happens in the dashboard: inspect an app, turn discovered operations into tools, validate the draft, and publish a release.

 Before You Start